 Listen to this article now

-But, as a solution beyond carbon emissions, sustainable fashion is the best solution to reducing our impact on the environment and protecting animals and people.
+Right now, sustainable fashion seems the only viable solution to reducing our impact on the environment and protecting animals and people.

 Sustainable Fashion Definition

-…An ‘all-encapsulating’ term that describes a wide range of activities, processes, and products employed by fashion actors, aiming to shift the current fashion industry from its unethical, wasteful, and inconsiderate approach towards a carbon-neutral model based on equality, social justice, animal welfare, and ecological integrity.
+Sustainable fashion is a term used to describe activities, processes, and products aiming to shift the current fashion industry from its unethical, wasteful, and inconsiderate approach towards a carbon-neutral model based on equality, social justice, animal welfare, and ecological integrity.

 Main Parts Of Sustainable Fashion